Find Trade Colleges

 Top 25 Best Schools for Affordable Quality for a Bachelor's in Clinical/Medical Laboratory Science

-Our analysis found University of Wisconsin - Milwaukee Flex to be the best value school for clinical/medical laboratory science students who want to pursue a bachelor’s degree in the United States.
-Located in the large city of Milwaukee, UWM Flexible Option is a public college with a fairly small student population.
+Our 2023 rankings named University of Wisconsin - Milwaukee Flex the best value school in the United States for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the large city of Milwaukee, UWM Flexible Option is a public school with a fairly small student population.

-The average tuition and fees for an out-of-state undergraduate student at UWM Flexible Option are $6,750 a year.
+UWM Flexible Option undergraduate students pay an average of $6,750 in tuition and fees each year.
 After completing their Bachelor's Degree, clinical laboratory science graduates from UWM Flexible Option carry an average student debtload of $27,645.

 Full Clinical/Medical Laboratory Science at Brigham Young University - Provo Report

-You’ll join some of the best and brightest minds around you if you attend Minot State University.
-The school came in at #4 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
-Located in the remote town of Minot, MSU is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Bemidji State University.
+The school came in at #5 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
+Located in the town of Bemidji, Bemidji State University is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Southwest Minnesota State University are $10,122 per year.